-- 1. Staff will ensure that the school policy on physical intervention is followed. - 2.
-All incidents requiring such action will be logged with the headteacher or appropriate senior manager, and parents informed on the same day. - 3.
-Incident Reports by all staff involved will be completed as soon as possible after the incident on the same day, unless in exceptional circumstances. - 4.
-Staff must only use physical intervention as a last resort to protect the safety of children or adults after appropriate de escalation strategies have been used or in the event of serious situations where this is not possible. - 5.
-Restorative methods will be considered after each such incidents and the pupil's views on the incident sought. - 6.
-Support will be offered to staff involved and incidents will be reviewed by senior staff not involved directly.
+- ✓ Staff will ensure that the school policy on physical intervention is followed. - ✓ All incidents requiring such action will be logged with the headteacher or appropriate senior manager, and parents informed on the same day. - ✓ Incident reports by all staff involved or witnessing the incident will be completed as soon as possible after the incident on the same day, unless in exceptional circumstances.

+- ✓ Staff must only use physical intervention as a last resort to protect the safety of children or adults after appropriate de-escalation strategies have been used or in the event of serious situations where this is not possible.
+The decision to use reasonable force will be based on professional judgement and depend on individual circumstances and dynamic risk assessment. - ✓ If required we plan positive behaviour plans for individual children, agreeing them with parents and training appropriate staff and thereby attempt to reduce the need for reasonable force. - ✓ Restorative methods will be considered after each such incident and the pupil's views on the incident sought. - ✓ Support will be offered to staff involved and incidents will be reviewed by senior staff not involved directly and any aspect that could be improved or avoided in future will inform the planning process

-21. E Safety & Acceptable Use policies
+23. Online Safety & Acceptable Use policies